cigmah/cgmnt/README.md

 ```

-Content
 Types
-    -> Msg
-        -> Functions
+    -> Requests
-            -> Update
+        -> Handlers
-            -> View
+            -> Views
-            -> Subscriptions
+                -> App
                     -> Main

 ```

-Nothing should be importing anything to the left of it.
+Nothing should be importing anything to the right of it.